THE FRUIT OF THE HOLY SPIRIT (Part 2)

 Because of the mind of the old man in you!

-Discover more truths about the fruit of the Holy Spirit in the next piece.
+Learn more about the fruit of the Holy Spirit in the third part of this piece.

 Prayer: My Dear Heavenly Father, thank You for creating in me a loving, joyous, peaceful, patient, kind, gentle and good spirit.
-Help me Lord to constantly express or manifest the new godly nature of my spirit in Christ, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to constantly express or manifest the new godly nature of my spirit in Christ, in Jesus’ name.
 Amen.